Luigi Di Maio: After the government

 Following the electoral defeat, Di Maio retired from politics.
 On 15 May 2023, he was elected Special Representative of the European Union for the Persian Gulf.
 His candidacy, despite being initially opposed by the new Italian government of Giorgia Meloni, was widely approved by the High Representative Josep Borrell and the European Council.
 Di Maio officially will hold the position from 1 June 2023, with the aim of developing a stronger, comprehensive and more strategic partnership with the countries in the Gulf.
 In January 2025, Borrell's successor Kaja Kallas confirmed Di Maio as Special Representative for two more years.

+In May 2026, Di Maio became a member of the European Council on Foreign Relations.

 Personal life

-In 2023 Di Maio began a relationship with Alessia D'Alessandro, a former candidate for the M5S in the 2018 election.
+In 2023, Di Maio began a relationship with Alessia D'Alessandro, a former candidate for the M5S in the 2018 election.
 The couple has a son, Gabriel, born in September 2024.